Utility maximization with addictive consumption habit formation in incomplete semimartingale markets: The dual optimization problem and main results

-is not replicable under our original financial market. \end{assumption} \begin{remark} Under our Assumption $(\ref{ass5})$, the existence of Market Isomorphism by \textit{Schroder and Skiadas} \cite{Schroder01072002} may no longer hold and our work generally extends their conclusion and provides the existence and uniqueness of the optimal solution in incomplete markets using convex duality. \end{remark} \begin{remark} We remark here that even if $\mathcal{E}\triangleq \int_{0}^{T}w_{t}dt$ is replicable in the original incomplete market such that $\bar{p}=\underline{p}$, the market isomorphism relation by \textit{Schroder and Skiadas} \cite{Schroder01072002} may still not hold.
-In this case, however, the original utility maximization problem becomes easier since we do not need to take care of the exogenous term $\tilde{w}_{t}$ and the primal value function $\tilde{u}$ becomes one dimensional function.
-The special case is discussed in detail in the final section $\ref{newsection}$. \end{remark}
+\begin{remark} Under Assumption \ref{ass5}, the existence of market isomorphism by Schroder and Skiadas \cite{Schroder01072002} may no longer hold.
+Our work can generally extend their conclusions and provide the existence and uniqueness of the optimal solution in incomplete markets using convex analysis. \end{remark}